Ryan Carpenter: Professional

 The Sharks signed Carpenter to a two-year, $1.3 million contract extension on June 17, 2017.
 After appearing in 16 games with the Sharks during the 2017–18 season, during which he registered only a single assist, Carpenter was placed on waivers on December 12.
 Carpenter was claimed the next day by the Vegas Golden Knights.
 He made his Vegas debut on January 5, 2018 replacing forward Oscar Lindberg in the lineup, in a 5–4 victory over the Chicago Blackhawks.
 He scored his first goal for the Golden Knights against goaltender Philipp Grubauer and have his first NHL career multi-point game, earning an assist too, in a 4–3 victory over the Washington Capitals on February 4.
 He finished the season with 9 goals and 14 points in 36 games with the Golden Knights.
-Vegas would advance all the way to the 2018 Stanley Cup Finals where they would lose Washington Capitals in five games.
+Vegas would advance all the way to the 2018 Stanley Cup Final where they would lose Washington Capitals in five games.
 In 17 playoff games, Carpenter registered five assists.

 In the 2018–19 season, Carpenter appeared in 68 games with Vegas, scoring 5 goals and 18 points.
 After playing for the Golden Knights in the franchise's first two seasons, Carpenter left as an unrestricted free agent to sign a three-year, $3 million contract with the Chicago Blackhawks on July 1, 2019.
 He made his Blackhawks debut in the opening game of the season, held in Prague, Czech Republic, a 4–3 loss to the Philadelphia Flyers on October 4.
 He scored his first goal as a Blackhawk against Tuukka Rask in a 4–3 overtime win over the Boston Bruins on December 15.
 In the 2019–20 season, Carpenter played in 69 games, scoring 3 goals and 15 points.
 The season was cut short play was suspended due to the COVID-19 pandemic on March 12.
 When play resumed in August, Chicago took part in qualifying for the 2020 Stanley Cup playoffs.
 The Blackhawks defeated the Edmonton Oilers in the qualifying round, but fell to the Vegas Golden Knights in the first round.
 Carpenter played in all nine playoff games, registering one assist.